All God's Children Need Traveling Shoes: Race/Identity

 Angelou's exploration of her African and African-American identities is an important theme in Traveling Shoes.
+Gregory D. Smithers, in his comparison of the book with two other travel narratives, Dreams from My Father by Barack Obama (1995) and The Atlantic Sound (2000) by Caryl Phillips, states that Angelou reflects on the meaning of identity among members of the African diaspora and recounts her "experiences, relationships, and collective belonging".
 The alliances and relationships with those she meets in Ghana contribute to Angelou's identity and growth.
-Her experiences in Ghana helped her come to terms with her personal and historical past, and by the end of the book she is ready to return to America with a deeper understanding of both the African and the American parts of her character.
+Smithers states that the geography and history of the continent of Africa, which "loomed large in her very personal story", as well as her efforts to connect with people of African descent, is core to her quest for individual and collective belonging.
+Smithers adds that she "explores the existential question of black identity in relation to her image of Africa".
+Her experiences in Ghana help her come to terms with her personal and historical past, and by the end of the book she is ready to return to America with a deeper understanding of both the African and the American parts of her character.
 McPherson calls Angelou's parallels and connections between Africa and America her "double-consciousness", which contribute to her understanding of herself.